What is Accrual?

 An example of accrued revenues is rental income.
 A landlord sometimes may allow a tenant to rent the premises before obtaining the payment for it.
 The tenant will be able to use all the facilities of the premises until the end of the rental period.
 Then, at the end of the billing period, the tenant will be billed.

-Accrued expenses are liabilities, such as a pending obligation to pay for a commodity that will be paid by cash at a later date.
+Accrued expenses are recorded as liabilities, such as a pending obligation to pay for a commodity that will be paid by cash at a later date.
 Such transactions usually take place after receiving an invoice from a creditor.

 An accrued expense does not qualify as a provision because it is uncertain.
 The accrual principle of accounting allows an accountant to record expenses incurred without the outflow of cash, and adjust it at a later date.